JaymanDS/Wifi-and-Routers/README.md

-# Wifirouters
+# Wifi And Routers

-Have you a projects?
+Have you a project?

 Leave (your project)[] of the router and server here

+Or chek the site?

+Click (here)[jaymands.github.io/Wifi-and-Routers]